phetsims/wave-interference/doc/implementation-notes.md

+# Wave Interference - implementation notes

+This document contains notes related to the implementation of Wave Interference.
+The audience for this document is software developers who are familiar with JavaScript and PhET simulation development, as described in [PhET Development Overview](http://bit.ly/phet-html5-development-overview).

+Before reading this document, see [model.md](https://github.com/phetsims/equality-explorer/blob/master/doc/model.md), which provides a high-level description of the simulation model.

+## Overview

 The Wave Interference simulation depicts waves on a 2 dimensional surface and the interference patterns they create.
 The first 3 screens show a 2D lattice and time-based wave propagation, while the fourth screen shows the interference pattern from a slit with a given 2d shape, which is instantly updated.